cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

                             used.
 This argument cannot be used simultaneously with the `all-tenants` argument.
 * `-a, --all-tenants` -    Include resources from all tenants associated with the user.
 This argument cannot be used simultaneously with the `tenant-name` argument.
+*  `--search TEXT`     Search snapshots by id.
+The returned list will include only snapshots that contain the given search pattern.

 &nbsp;